CodeCatz/codecatz-tutorial/3-pages/index.md

 	</div>

-Looks confusing, but it's simple if you follow the rules.
+Looks confusing, but it's actually pretty simple.
 HTML is mainly used to define the structure of websites.
 Let's take a closer look at this line:

 	<h1 class="page-heading">Posts</h1>